-There are a number of existing initiatives that connect low-income households with internet access, such as Verizon's Lifeline Program, and Cox's Connect2Complete program.
+There are a number of existing initiatives that connect low-income households with lower-cost internet access, such as Verizon's Lifeline Program, and Cox's Connect2Complete program.
 Some schools have also provided students with temporary solutions for internet access, such as mobile hotspots.

-There are a number of Federal resources to help build the infrastructure for high-speed internet, such as Community Development Block Grants (CDBG).
-A number of Federal housing development funds, such as HOME, Housing Trust Fund and HOPWA, can also be used to build infrastructure.
-In many cases, however, these funds cannot be used to pay for internet access.
-Statewide, the Rhode Island Office of Innovation and Rhode Island Office of Healthy Aging have over the last few years launched initiatives to provide tablets and hot spots and improve internet use and digital literacy.
+There are a number of federal resources to help build the infrastructure for high-speed internet, such as Community Development Block Grants (CDBG) and to-be-deployed federal funding through the American Rescue Plan Act and the Infrastructure Investments and Job Act.
+Several federal housing development funds, such as HOME, Housing Trust Fund, and HOPWA can also be used to build infrastructure.
+However, these funds cannot be used to pay for internet access.

-While there are a number of initiatives to help bridge the digital divide, there are still gaps in access to high-speed internet.
+While there are a number of initiatives to help bridge the digital divide, there are still many residents who cannot afford adequate and long-term internet access.
 Additionally, some of the initiatives noted above are short term, such as the ones that require school aged children living in the home.

-RIHousing recognizes that high-speed internet access is now considered a key utility and seeks proposals that will provide low-and-moderate income Rhode Island residents with free or low-cost long-term access to the internet.
-Partnerships, pilot projects, out of the box thinking and replication of successful projects from across the country are strongly encouraged.
-Examples of such projects include ONE Neighborhood Builder's partnership with OSHEAN to provide free public WiFi in Olneyville through a "community mesh network;" Housing Authority of Los Angeles's partnership with Starry, an internet start-up, to provide low-cost internet access; DigitalC's pilot project, Connect the Unconnected, with Cuyahoga Metropolitan Housing Authority; and New York City's LinkNYC initiative to provide kiosks that are equipped with high-speed WiFi, tablet for city services and device charging stations.
+RIHousing recognizes that high-speed internet access is now considered a key utility and seeks proposals that will provide low-and-moderate income Rhode Island residents with free or low-cost, long-term access to the internet.
+Partnerships, pilot projects, out of the box thinking, and replication of successful projects from across the country are strongly encouraged.
+Examples of such projects include ONE Neighborhood Builders' partnership with OSHEAN to provide free public WiFi in Olneyville through a "community mesh network"; Younity and PCs for People's work to provide low-cost development wide broadband; Housing Authority of Los Angeles's partnership with Starry, an internet start-up, to provide low-cost internet access; and DigitalC's pilot project, Connect the Unconnected, with Cuyahoga Metropolitan Housing Authority.